-Canazei – Arrive in Italy and transfer by train to Bolzano, your gateway to the Dolomites.
+Selva – Arrive in Italy and transfer by train to Bolzano, your gateway to the Dolomites.
 Bolzano is a pleasant city with large squares, outdoor markets, and a captivating natural history museum (home of the famous Ötzi iceman); a night or two here makes a natural pre-tour or post-tour extension.

 Plattkofel hut – Hiking hut-to-hut, we’ll start with a circuit of the towering Sassolungo mountain group, to the Plattkofel hut, tucked at the base of jagged, imposing rock spires.

 With comfortable private rooms and hot showers, Plattkofel is more a comfortable mountain inn than a hut, with a quiet ambiance that allows us to relax and enjoy a beautiful evening high in the mountains.

 Schlernhaus hut – After a night at Plattkofel, we’ll continue on a mellow high-level traverse above the Alpe di Siusi, the largest mountain meadow in the Alps.
 The rolling trail brings us past the famed Catinaccio/Rosengarten group, with a stop at the lively Alpe di Tires hut for lunch.